scai5/e771-excerise/README.md

 3. **ZIP code to county FIPS crosswalk:** Crosswalk available for the fourth quarter of years 2010-2019.
 Files from the [US Department of Housing and Urban Development](https://www.huduser.gov/portal/datasets/usps_crosswalk.html).
 I use the crosswalk for years 2010-2017 to account for any ZIP codes that change over time.
 Data from 2000-2009 is matched using the 2010 crosswalk.

 4. **Community-detected markets to county crosswalk:** Community detection defined markets are based on patient flows from the Hospital Service Area Files (HSAF), as in [John Graves' repo](https://github.com/graveja0/health-care-markets/).
 Raw HSAF data is used to form markets using code from [Ian McCarthy's hospital market repo](https://github.com/imccart/hospital-markets/).
-I directly use the export of this repo, which is provided in the class folder.
+I directly use the export of this repo provided in the class folder.

 ## Code